zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

 - Centralize authorization across Azure services using AAD
 - Orchestrate between services such as Office 365 email and mobile using Flow
 - Use Search to make files full text searchable
+- Use Azure API Management to import an existing api

 ## Overview